dirtsimple/postmark/README.md

 This project is still in early development: tests are non-existent, and i18n of the CLI output is spotty.
 Future features I hope to include are:

-* Templates or prototypes for creating posts of a particular type, either creating the markdown file or as DB defaults
 * Integration with [imposer](https://github.com/dirtsimple/imposer)
 * Exporting existing posts or pages
 * Some way to mark a split point for excerpt extraction (preferably with link targeting from the excerpt to the break on the target page)